eeshan56/Transfer-learning-inception-v3/README.md

 ```
 ## Dataset:

-The dataset is of 10 types of animals: butterflies, cats, chickens, cows, dogs, elephants, horses, sheeps, squirrels and spiders.
+The dataset is of 10 types of animals: butterflies, cats, chickens, cows, dogs, elephants, horses, sheep, squirrels and spiders.
 The dataset can be downloaded from the following link: https://www.kaggle.com/alessiocorrado99/animals10

 ### Once downloaded, extract the dataset